Error 803C0006 occurs when playing a video on Xbox 360

 Note If you recently transferred content to a new console, you can play the content on your new console if you sign in using the gamertag that originally purchased the content.
 If you want to use the transferred content without signing in to Xbox Live or with a different gamertag, you’ll need to transfer the content licenses to your new console.
 For information on how to do this, see Xbox 360 Digital Rights Management.

 Solution 2: Delete and download the content again

-If your console was repaired or you used the licence transfer tool to transfer licences from one console to another, the locally stored licences might be out of date.
-You must download the content again to update the locally stored licences.
+If your console was repaired, or you used the license transfer tool to transfer licenses from one console to another, the locally stored licenses might be out of date.
+You must download the content again to update the locally stored licenses.

 - On your console, sign in to Xbox Live using the gamertag that you used when you originally purchased the content.

 - Go to settings, and then select System.

 - Select Storage, and then select the location of the item (for example, Hard Drive).